 5. ✦ Make a Call From the Luckett Vineyard Phone Box

 At Luckett Vineyards, not only can you get a taste of the locally grown grapes, but you can also make a free call to anywhere in the United States from inside the famous Phone Box!
 This booth is sitting in the center of the vineyards.

 If you’re feeling especially winey, take the Magic Winery Bus who will not only stop at Luckett Vineyards, but three others too.

 By the way, try a glass of Luckett’s Phone Box Red, it was my fav!

-If a spooky adventure is on your bucket list, then don’t miss the opportunity to tour the oldest English graveyard in Canada by candlelight.
-The Garrison Cemetery in Annapolis Royal comes alive with a lively tour that starts at Fort Anne.
+If a spooky adventure is on your things to do in Nova Scotia bucket list, then don’t miss the opportunity to tour the oldest English graveyard in Canada by candlelight.
+The Garrison Cemetery in Annapolis Royal comes alive with a fun tour that starts at Fort Anne.

 Tour Annapolis Royal will guide you through the graveyard telling stories of the people who lay there, dating back to the 1700s.
 Some of the tombstones are so old that they have lost their facing!

 Nova Scotia has some of the most severe tide fluctuations, with the average tide being 47.5 feet.
 If you plan it correctly to catch low tide at Burntcoat Head Park, you can take a stroll on the ocean floor.
 There are not many other opportunities to walk for miles on the bottom of the ocean without getting wet!
 Have fun exploring the small leftover pools of saltwater to see what types of marine life you can find inside.
 Maybe a crab or mussel?

 Click here for tide schedule at Burntcoat Head Park.